Photo courtesy of Chaya Acevedo.

 Acevedo says writing about these experiences helped her process them and feel less ashamed.
 She did so first in a college essay, then in an Instagram post, a photo shoot and finally a campaign at her alma mater, Queens College.

 The photo shoot was organized by a fellow Type 1 advocate she met through a support app.
 The shoot featured the words “stigmatized” and “mindful” across her body, and it struck a chord.
-Acevedo recalls her friends have said: ‘Wow, I didn’t realize it hit you this hard, because you wear it so well.’”
+Acevedo recalls her friends told her: “Wow, I didn’t realize it hit you this hard, because you wear it so well.’”

-Sharing publicly gave her confidence — and helped her loved ones understand.
-“My family was like, ‘wow, I didn’t know … that you felt stigmatized’” she said.
-They now see it’s not just about taking insulin; it impacts her daily routines, mental health and her whole life.
+Sharing publicly gave her confidence and helped others in her life understand.
+“My family was like, ‘wow, I didn’t know […] that you felt stigmatized,’ ” she said.

 Using social media to cope with T1D